Code-Institute-Submissions/portfolio-22/README.md

 - Pixabay was used for the background image of the entire wesite: https://pixabay.com/

-### Media
-- The photos used in this site were obtained from ...

 ### Acknowledgements
-- I received inspiration for this project from X
+- I received inspiration for this project from